ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: Introduction

 \section{Introduction}

 Vision Transformers (ViTs)~\cite{dosovitskiy2020image} have achieved remarkable success across a wide range of computer vision tasks, including image classification~\cite{touvron2021training}, object detection~\cite{liu2021swin}, and semantic segmentation.
-By leveraging self-attention mechanisms to capture global dependencies, ViTs have demonstrated competitive or superior performance compared to convolutional neural networks.
-Beyond vision, ViTs have become foundational architectures for multimodal learning~\cite{radford2021learning,li2022blip}, with ongoing expansion into video understanding, 3D vision, and cross-modal applications.
-However, this representational power comes at a significant computational cost.
-ViTs are substantially heavier than CNNs of comparable accuracy, and their performance advantages only emerge at larger scales of both data and network size, presenting critical challenges for deployment in resource-constrained environments such as mobile devices and edge computing platforms.
+By leveraging self-attention mechanisms to capture global dependencies, ViTs have demonstrated competitive or superior performance compared to convolutional neural networks, and have become foundational architectures for multimodal learning~\cite{radford2021learning,li2022blip}.
+However, this representational power comes at a significant computational cost: ViTs are substantially heavier than CNNs of comparable accuracy, and their performance advantages only emerge at larger scales of both data and network size, presenting critical challenges for deployment in resource-constrained environments such as mobile devices and edge computing platforms.

-The computational complexity of ViTs stems from two primary sources.
-First, the self-attention mechanism exhibits quadratic complexity $\mathcal{O}(N^2)$ with respect to the sequence length $N$, requiring pairwise computations between all tokens.
-Second, the linear projections in Multi-Head Self-Attention (MHSA) and the Feed-Forward Network (FFN) involve operations that scale with the hidden dimensions $D$ and $D_{\text{mlp}}$.
-In standard ViT architectures, FFN layers contribute approximately 61\% of total FLOPs, while attention operations account for approximately 19\%~\cite{dong2023heatvit}.

-To address these computational demands, various compression techniques~\cite{park2023balanced,park2024reprune,park2024deprune,park2025wins} have been proposed. \textbf{Weight pruning methods}~\cite{chen2021chasing,yu2022width} reduce model parameters through structured removal of channels, heads, or blocks.
-However, these approaches face critical limitations.
-First, they typically require extensive retraining---often comparable in length to the original training time---which is prohibitively expensive for ViTs requiring 300+ epochs.
-More importantly, existing methods primarily target attention mechanisms, leaving substantial redundancy in FFN layers unaddressed despite FFNs contributing over 60\% of total FLOPs, significantly limiting potential inference efficiency gains.

-\textbf{Token Compression methods}~\cite{rao2021dynamicvit,liang2022not,bolya2022token,chen2023diffrate} offer an alternative by reducing computation through decreasing the sequence length $N$, directly targeting the quadratic attention complexity.
-Methods such as DynamicViT~\cite{rao2021dynamicvit}, EViT~\cite{liang2022not}, ToMe~\cite{bolya2022token}, and DiffRate~\cite{chen2023diffrate} have demonstrated significant speedups while maintaining competitive accuracy.
-Token merging further improves efficiency by combining similar tokens rather than simply discarding them.
-However, these methods operate exclusively on the sequence dimension and do not address channel-level redundancy within MHSA and FFN modules.
-Since FFN layers contribute 61\% of total FLOPs through $D^2$ operations, token compression alone cannot fully exploit the compression potential of ViTs.
-Additionally, token compression decisions propagate globally to all subsequent layers, creating inter-layer dependencies that complicate the optimization landscape.